 020 8331 8145

-Greenwich University’s Landscape and Gardens programmes offers a range of courses (HND, undergraduate and post-graduate degrees) in subjects such as: European and Landscape Architecture, Garden Design, Garden History, Landscape Architecture and Landscape Management and Landscape Planning and Assessment.
+Greenwich University’s Landscape and Gardens programme offers a range of courses in subjects such as: Landscape Architecture, Horticulture and wildlife and biodiversity.

 Kent TN11 0AL

 0500 551 434

 Hadlow is one of the leading land-based colleges in the United Kingdom and has three campuses across Kent.
 With courses in Floristry, Horticulture, Landscape & Design as well Agriculture and Sustainability, the emphasis is on training for a successful career.
 Courses range from RHS Master of Horticulture, Garden Management, a to degrees in Medicinal Horticulture and Garden Design.

 32 Eccleston Square